 And to show one, you can provide a link to the video that you’d want consumers to see.

-But to access the video here, they’ll have to open their phone’s browser to tediously type the entire link and finally watch the video.
+But to access the video here, they’ll have to open their phone’s browser.
+Once done, they have to tediously type the entire link to finally watch the video.

 This is a long process and needs both time and effort.
 And to be honest, many people simply don’t bother putting in the effort.